emmayank/DHP-Specs/docs/implementation-guide/3_pharmacy_implementation_guide.md

 }
 ```

-## 3.3 Fulfillment of medicine (pharmacy product)
+## 3.3 Fulfillment of Drugs
-This section contains recommendations for implementing the APIs related to fulfilling medicine (pharmacy product)
+This section contains recommendations for implementing the APIs related to delivering drugs.

 ### 3.3.1 Recommendations for BPPs